 Google doesn’t reward people who create their own links.
 In fact, all of their offsite penalties have revolved around this concept.

-Blog comments suck, don’t use them… with the exception of when you’re creating links in the body of your comment.
+Blog comments (for links) suck, don’t use them… with the exception of when you’re creating links in the body of your comment.
 This implies that the blog owner has approved your comment and deems its content to be worthy of being

 Social bookmark sites (e.g.: Digg, StumbleUpon, Reddit) emerged as a way to store your favorite websites for viewing at a later date.
 They’ve been highly abused as a way to get free links and, over time, this technique has been spammed to death.
 Social bookmarks used to be a part of my ranking strategy (mainly for anchor text diversity), but recent tests have shown that impacted nothing at all once I removed them from my link flow.